clemak27/clemak27.github.io/content/linux_setup/index.md

 ### NixOS

-I eventually came to know the nix ecosystem.
-After using the (community made) home-manager tool to manage my dotfiles, I recently took the plunge and replaced Arch with NixOS.
+I eventually came to know the Nix ecosystem.
+After using the (community made) home-manager tool to manage my dotfiles, I took the plunge and replaced Arch with NixOS.

 There are 2 things I find great about Nix: The whole system-configuration in declared in one file, and the system is setup exactly the way it is defined, with all packages and customizations.
 The second is the awesome nix_shell, that creates local development environments in an awesome way.
-Want to see how your node14 application works with node 16?
+Want to see how your node14 application works with node16?
 Just create a nix-shell without screwing up your global install or setting up nvm.

 ### Fedora Silverblue

 Despite my initial hype for NixOS I was not 100% satisfied with it.
 I switched to Fedora Silverblue.
-It has fancy containers, flatpaks and the toolbox.
-I currently still use home-manager to organize my dotfiles and my server still runs NixOS.
+I like its combination of containers, flatpaks and the toolbox.
+That said, I currently still use home-manager to organize my dotfiles, which is both because it would require addidtional migration work, and because it allows me to use my dotfiles anywhere else where Nix is available.
+While I did think about returning to NixOS for a while, I see no reason to change fot now.
 Fedora just works™